yang-han/EnjoyYourRoad/README.md

 main # For Windows
 ```

-Also, `double click` to run it is also acceptable.
+Also, `double click` to run it may not work for *nix because of working directory is not right.

+For windows, just double click it.

 In fact, we will use the Command Line Arguments to change the Map in the game in the future.
 (That's also why we need a start interface.)